 - with the plug-in installed, writing an encrypted email requires around 30 seconds more of clicking, choosing, dragging, and typing than writing an unencrypted email.

 PGP on the phoneEncrypting email is also possible on the smart phone.
-It remains a tedious solution, though.
 I have tried out several iPhone apps for reading and writing encrypted emails.
-The free ones did not work well.
-Two apps with a fee may be of interest here:
+My general impression is that the more expensive they are, the better they work: